HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 In an effort to minimize the amount of information exposed about the browsing environment, particularly through the User-Agent string, the User-Agent Client Hints mechanism is introduced by browsers and standards bodies.

-The key idea is that the websites that want to access certain high entropy information about the users’ browsing environment have to set a header (Accept-CH) in the first response.
+The key idea is that the websites that want to access certain high entropy information about the users' browsing environment have to set a header (Accept-CH) in the first response.

 {{ figure_markup(
   image="Percentage-of-pages-with-Client-Hints.png",